-Replacement pertains to the substitution of in vivo in vivo Within a living organism; a laboratory experiment performed in which the substance under study is inserted into a living organism. animal studies with alternate methods such as predictive modeling and in vitro in vitro Testing or action outside an organism (e.g. inside a test tube or culture dish.) biochemical or cellular assays.
+Replacement pertains to the substitution of in vivo Within a living organism; a laboratory experiment performed in which the substance under study is inserted into a living organism. animal studies with alternate methods such as predictive modeling and in vitro Testing or action outside an organism (e.g. inside a test tube or culture dish.) biochemical or cellular assays.

 Refinement a test method that modifies procedures to enhance animal well-being, and lessen or avoid pain and distress in animals.

 OPP has focused on the need to measure successes of these strategies with metrics and active quantitative tracking of progress in reducing animal testing.

 In 2009, EPA released the Strategic Plan for Evaluating the Toxicity of Chemicals.
 In 2011, EPA published a FIFRA Scientific Advisory Panel (SAP) consultation document titled Integrated Approaches to Testing and Assessment Strategy: Use of New Computational and Molecular Tools.
 The long-term goal is to move away from a paradigm requiring in vivo (animal) testing for “every possible adverse outcome” toward a hypothesis-driven paradigm where in vitro testing plays a larger role in hazard identification.

 In 2016, OPP released a Letter to Stakeholders discussing EPA’s development of a process for alternatives to traditional in vivo acute toxicity studies.
 This letter added momentum to efforts to reduce unnecessary animal testing in collaboration with industry, non-governmental organizations, and other governmental entities.